pengfei99/ParquetDataFormat/README.md

 But not all implementation implement all the compression algorithms.
 For example, pyarrow implements all except **LZO**.
 Spark by default only includes the **GZIP, and SNAPPY**.
 For the rest of the algorithme, we need to include the compression codec by ourselves.

 Below shows a benchmark on parquet write time and file size with various framework and compression type.
+The origin data is in csv format(pengfei/diffusion/data_format/Fire_Department_Calls_for_Service.csv), and it takes about 1.9GB.
+You can notice even without compression parquet requires only 1.2 GB to store the same data.

 ![Parquet_compression_stats](https://raw.githubusercontent.com/pengfei99/ParquetPyArrow/main/img/parquet_compression_stats.png)